Tales From Behind The Counter – An Xbox In The Bathroom

 One thing that sets my store apart from other video games retailers is our game testing stations.
 Each of the two stores I flutter between during the week is equipped with just about every major gaming console made in the last twenty years and we encourage people to try out the games before they take them home.
 This also means that when it is slow, I pretty much play any game I want.
 Life is good.
 The other night the battle of the sexes erupted at my Xbox 360 test station.

 These two high school kids were playing one of the Soul Caliber games and the girl was absolutely rocking this poor guy’s newly pubescent world.
-You see, this naive young man confidently entered into a contest of furious button mashing with a girl that had no clue how to play the game. → Read or die.
+You see, this naive young man confidently entered into a contest of furious button mashing with a girl that had no clue how to play the game.
+Little did he know that almost all women have a secret power that enables them to totally dominate their male counterparts at video games in which they haven’t the slightest inkling how to play. → Snap!
+Crackle!
+Read!

 Tales From Behind The Counter – I Am A Snobby Bastard